Understanding Your Child's Toileting Behaviors with Pediatric Pelvic Floor Therapy: Overactive vs. Underactive Bladder

 Delayed or inconsistent toilet training

 Pediatric pelvic floor physical therapy is a non-invasive approach that can help children with both overactive and underactive bladder patterns.
-Therapists use age appropriate exercises and behavioral strategies to teach kids how to recognize and control the muscles involved in urination.
+Our physical therapists will assess the child's pelvic floor muscles and tailor interventions to their needs.
+We use age appropriate exercises and behavioral strategies to teach kids how to recognize and control the muscles involved in urination and bowel movements as well as promote healthy bladder habits.

 Addressing related issues like constipation